BrokenMesh/Webserver/README.md

 DynamicServer _server = new DynamicServer(8080);
 ```

 This will add an Element.
-If the server finds an Element Pointer with the same nam, it will call the lambda function and replace the Pointer with what the lambda returns.
+If the server finds an Element Pointer with the same name, it will call the lambda function and replace the Pointer with what the lambda returns.
 ```C#
 _server.AddElement("Title", (string _action) => {
       return "<h1>Hello, World!</h1>";